-This post covers many of the great activities you can do in Amsterdam during July 2021, including several family-friendly, nighttime and free things to do.
+This post covers many of the great activities you can do in Amsterdam during July 2023, including several family-friendly, nighttime, and free things to do.

-For other ideas, check our post covering the best things to do in Amsterdam.
+For other ideas, check out our post covering the best things to do in Amsterdam.

 For even more fun activities, make sure to check the following posts:

-Don’t forget that a lot of the best attractions are actually included ad no extra cost with Amsterdam Discount Passes.
+Don’t forget that a lot of the best attractions are included at no extra cost with Amsterdam Discount Passes.

 1. See a Concert